F5EMEA/oltra/use-cases/automation/bigip/README.md

 ## Demo
 In order to successfully go through the demo below you will need to go through the following simple steps
-  - Review the repositories on Group `bigip`.
+  1. Review the repositories on Group `bigip`.
-  - Create a YAML file with the required key value pairs.
+  2. Create a YAML file with the required key value pairs.
-  - Review the pipeline stages on `customer-a` repository
+  3. Review the pipeline stages on `customer-a` repository
-  - Review the WAF repository
+  4. Review the WAF repository
-  - Approve the merge request on `prod` repository.
+  5. Review the Merge Request (MR) on `prod` repository.
-  - Review the pipeline stages on `prod` repository.
+  6. Approve the MR and review the pipeline stages on `prod` repository.
-  - Login on the BIGIP to check the Virtual Server and WAF policy deployed.
+  7. Log on to BIGIP to check the Virtual Server and WAF policy deployed.

 ### Step 1.
 Review the repositories